Alysse V. Cruz, MD

 - Gender affirming care

 Dr. Cruz performs Ehlers-Danlos syndromes (EDS) consultation and management.
-A referral is needed for evaluation including prior diagnosis.
 Her primary care practice is no longer open to EDS/HSD patients

 Alysse V. Cruz MD is a family physician at the Allina Health Blaine Clinic.

 What is your practice philosophy?
 Growing a lifelong patient-provider relationship built on mutual trust and understanding.

 What are you passionate about?
 And why?
 Being an advocate for my patients.
 Having lived a majority of my life as a patient myself, I know the importance of being heard and supported by your provider.

 If I wasn’t a provider, I would be a: A high school biology science teacher!
 Teachers throughout my education have inspired me to embrace and love learning the ever-changing world of science.